-Beginning in Fall 2015, UNL will officially implement its gender-inclusive housing policy.
-This means that any student who identifies as LGBT+ is eligible to apply.
+UNL has implemented a gender-inclusive housing policy.
+Any student who identifies as LGBTQA+ is eligible to apply..
+This means that any student who identifies as LGBTQA+ is eligible to apply.
 For more information on the policy and its full wording, please click here.

 The form to fill out is available here.
 If you have any questions or need clarification, please contact Melissa Peters, Assistant Director of Residence Life for Student Leadership and Diversity Initiatives at email@example.com or by phone at 402)-472-3872.
 Students may also contact the LGBTQA+ Resource Center at (402)-472-1652 or firstname.lastname@example.org.